subtlepseudonym/lamplighter/README.md

 ### Configuration

 A config file should be included at `config/lamp.cfg`.
 The JSON structure of the config is defined by `cmd/lamplighter/config/config.go`.
-This contains the location, names ,and network information of your bulbs as well as their schedules for changing states.
+This contains the location, names, and network information of your bulbs as well as their schedules for changing states.
 Lamplighter uses a (very lightly) modified cron parser for scheduling state transitions.
 In addition to the cron formats [supported by robfig/cron](https://github.com/robfig/cron/#background---cron-spec-format), lamplighter can parse the format `@sunset $OFFSET` where `$OFFSET` is a duration string parseable by go's `time.ParseDuration` function.

 For example:
 ```json